MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-E-Animal-Drugs-Feeds-Related-Products/part-573-Food-Additives-Permitted-Feed-Drinking-Water-Animals/subpart-B-Food-Additive-Listing/section-573.496.md

 (2) The label and labeling of the additive and any feed premix shall also contain:

-(i) A statement to indicate that the maximum use level of guanidinoacetic acid must not exceed 0.12 percent of the complete feed for broiler chickens and turkeys; and
+(i) A statement to indicate the maximum use level of guanidinoacetic acid must not exceed 0.12 percent of the complete feed for poultry; and

 (ii) Adequate directions for use.

 [81 FR 86269, Nov.
-30, 2016]
+30, 2016, as amended at 86 FR 37038, July 14, 2021]